Lukas-Gajarsky/russian-slovak-homonymy-dataset/README.md

 # russian-slovak-homonymy-dataset
-Dataset of Russian–Slovak equivalents and interlingual homonyms used in embedding-based predictive didactics research Dataset description
-Number of pairs: 300 (150 equivalents + 150 homonyms)
+This repository contains a curated dataset of Russian–Slovak lexical equivalents and interlingual homonyms for linguistic research and embedding-based predictive didactics.
+The dataset comprises 300 Russian–Slovak lexical pairs, evenly divided into 150 translation equivalents and 150 interlingual homonyms.

-Format: CSV, columns:
-ru_word
-sk_word
-type (equivalent / homonym)
+The data are provided in CSV format and organized into two files:

+equivalents_ru_sk.csv

+homonyms_ru_sk.csv

+The repository also includes anonymized learner response data from an experimental study based on the lexical dataset.
+These responses are provided as a binary-coded CSV file (student_response_data_binary.csv) representing learner performance on selected lexical items.